 Information about Djibouti is scarce to say the least and when you arrive there you realize it is very different from what you had expected, unless you spoke to someone who has been there before.
-So here are a few things to be aware of before you go.
+So here are a few things to be aware of before you go to one of the least visited countries in the world.

 Djibouti does not feature on tourists trails for a reason: security concerns.
 The country is taken over by military bases and personnel and everywhere to you look someone is trying to assess your Intelligence Agency status, at least that’s what happened to us.
 After a couple of days though, most of the country police and army will know you are just a tourist and not the next Mission Impossible Evil and leave you alone, but in the meantime don’t raise eyebrows and follow these tips: